n-riesco/jmp/README.md

 ## Anouncements

+- Version v1.0.0 is a backwards-compatible change in the API.
+Now, `Message#respond` returns the response message, so that users can access properties like the response header.

 - Version v0.7.0 depends on `zeromq`. `zmq-prebuilt` has been renamed `zeromq` and is now maintained by the zeromq organisation.